grafana/k6-docs/src/data/markdown/versioned-js-api/v0.33/javascript api/07 k6-http/10-batch- requests -.md

   };
   const responses = http.batch(requests);
   // when accessing results, we use the name of the request as index
-  // in order to find the corresponding Response object check(responses['front page'], {
+  // to find the corresponding Response object check(responses['front page'], {
     'front page status was 200': (res) => res.status === 200,
   });